marinaorru/archrobot/_posts/blog/2016-06-06-light-relations.md

 ![Image of Sunset](https://marinaorru.github.io/images/sunset2.jpg)
 The Sunset - Image Credit: [Rantplaces](http://www.rantplaces.com/2014/11/04/10-amazing-sunsets-around-the-world/)

 The idea now is to keep in mind the light control for the interior, but also working together at some point with representations of the sunset and sunrise colors inside a building.
-In that way, we could spend hours inside this place knowing how the outside is.
-The amount of light would be totally linked with the amount of light that is on the exterior, making the balance to economy energy.
-Also, during some periods of the day the light would change its colors according to the sunrise and sunset colors, making a beautiful and inspirational space indoor.
+The initial idea keeps the amount of light linked with the level that is on the exterior - economizing energy - but also, during some periods of the day the light would change its colors according to the sunrise and sunset colors, making a beautiful and inspirational space indoor.
+As some studies confirmed, some colors have good influences in the human behavior, acting as a therapy.

 ![Image of Sunrise](https://marinaorru.github.io/images/sunrise.jpg)
 The Sunrise - Image Credit: [Deviantart](http://millymiau.deviantart.com/)